MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## June 2021

 - **Info about connection to Microsoft Teams**.
-On the Active sites page, you can use the new Teams column to view and filter sites connected to Microsoft Teams.
+On the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a>, you can use the new Teams column to view and filter sites connected to Microsoft Teams.
 When you select a site, the details panel also shows whether the site is connected to Microsoft Teams.
 - **Info about site creation source**.
-On the Active sites page, you can use the new Created from column to see how the site was created.
+On the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a>, you can use the new Created from column to see how the site was created.
 When you select a site, this info appears on the General tab of the details panel, under **Creation**.
 This info isn't available for sites created before October 2020.
 - **New dashboard on home page**.
 On the home page, you can now add, remove, and rearrange cards.
 Several new cards were added:

     - SharePoint storage usage over time